-How Bob Dylan Shook Things Up With ‘Another Side of Bob Dylan’
+How Bob Dylan Turned a Page With ‘Another Side of Bob Dylan’

 It may not be his most heralded or his bestselling album, but it’s possibly his most important.
 On Aug.
 8, 1964, Bob Dylan released his fourth record and third of all-original material, Another Side of Bob Dylan.

 All the songs were recorded in one session, at New York’s Columbia Studios on June 9, 1964.
 While the music followed the same format of his previous efforts, Dylan accompanying himself on acoustic guitar and harmonica (with piano on "Black Crow Blues"), the lyrics showed the new directions in which Dylan was moving.

 Of the 11 songs on Another Side of Bob Dylan, only "Chimes of Freedom" contained the combination of poetry and social commentary that led to him being called the voice of his generation.
 In fact, "My Back Pages," with its refrain of "I was so much older then / I’m younger than that now,” reflected that he had been taking things too seriously – and that it maybe it was time to move on.

 Bob Dylan hadn’t fully abandoned protest songs, though; he simply changed his tone and his focus.
 The civil rights anthems and anti-war songs of his previous records was replaced by a lighter, more comedic touch.
 "I Shall Be Free No. 10" and "Motorpsycho Nitemare" were both talking blues that took playful, sardonic digs at his fame and the increasing paranoia of mainstream America towards the rising counter-culture.